Netanyahu threatens to target young Palestinian stone-throwers

 The Israeli human rights group B‘Tselem lists 12 Palestinian minors who were shot and killed by Israeli forces during protests and clashes in the West Bank in 2014.
 In at least four of those incidents, Israel said the youngsters had been throwing rocks or petrol bombs, according to B‘Tselem.

-Since 2011, three Israelis, including a baby and a girl, have been killed in the West Bank after rocks were thrown at vehicles they were travelling in.
+Since 2011, three Israelis, including a baby and a girl, have been killed in the West Bank after rocks were thrown at vehicles they were traveling in.

 Additional reporting by Nidal al-Mughrabi in Gaza, Editing by Jeffrey Heller and Angus MacSwan